Reviews You Can Rely On

 Credit: Byron Adams

 The Specialized 2FO Roost Flat is one of the most balanced shoes we tested.
-Specialized managed to combine the right amount of stiffness for power transfer while being supple and flexible enough to comfortably walk in.
-Even when making big power moves on rock steps or technical climbs, we never felt we were lacking the ability to transfer power into the pedals while wearing the Roost Flat.
+Specialized combined the right amount of stiffness for power transfer while supple and flexible enough to walk comfortably.
+Even when making big power moves on rock steps or technical climbs, we never felt we could not transfer power into the pedals while wearing the Roost Flat.

 The Giro Latch impressed us with its Mute Foam midsole in this metric.
 The Mute Foam midsole is thinner than some in our testing and helps to prevent your feet from bouncing on the pedals.
-Mute Foam has a low-rebound action which means there is less bounce on the pedal pins, thus increasing grip.
+Mute Foam has a low-rebound action, meaning there is less bounce on the pedal pins, thus increasing grip.
+The Latch soaked up trial chatter throughout our testing before reaching our feet and legs.
+We could push into the pedals easily on technical climbs without feeling we were losing energy or power between our shoes and pedals.
+To boot, the Latch was comfortable to walk in and flexed comfortably underfoot.

 Breathability

-If you ride in a warm climate or enjoy long rides with lots of pedaling, breathability will be a more important factor to you as compared to someone who lives in a cooler climate or prefers shorter rides.
-In general, breathability is correlated with a shoe's weight, as thicker and denser materials weigh more.
-We tested our shoes in a variety of locations ranging from Lake Tahoe to Sedona, Arizona to Minnesota.
+If you ride in a warm climate or enjoy long rides with lots of pedaling, breathability will be more important than someone living in a cooler climate or who prefers shorter rides.
+Generally, breathability correlates with a shoe's weight, as thicker and denser materials weigh more.
+We tested our shoes in various locations in Arizona and Minnesota.
 Temperatures ranged from the upper 30s to the mid-90s with high dew points.
-These conditions helped our testers to really focus on a shoe's breathability, especially when we wore a different shoe on each foot.
-Regardless of how breathable a shoe is, we found none to be perfect in truly hot and humid conditions.
+These conditions helped us to focus on a shoe's breathability, especially when we wore a different shoe on each foot.
+Regardless of how breathable a shoe is, we found none perfect in hot and humid conditions.

 mountain bike flat shoes womens - companies use a variety of materials on their uppers. here you can...